 However, there seemed to be a certain weakness in the selection process as seen last year and this year with the delay of the 2021 acceptance list.
 We do not know exactly what caused the delay but we can only infer that it may be due to the Public Holiday on Friday the 8th of January, 2021.

 As for last year, the acceptance list was published before the TESAS Award list.
-The former higher education department secretary that the acceptance lists are published online in two parts:
+The former higher education department secretary that the acceptance/selection lists are published online in two parts:

-- Acceptance List of School Leavers: formal list of all the students enrolling for the first time at tertiary institutions in the country.
+- Selection List of School Leavers: formal list of all the students enrolling for the first time at tertiary institutions in the country.

 - TESAS Award List: The final list of the students’ acceptance list including their ‘indicated’ TESAS Award status.